All Episodes

 I forget his name in a minute.

-John Mertha, some of the stuff that they were saying about our troops, folks, was unconscionable.
+Some of the stuff that they were saying about our troops, folks, was unconscionable.

 And it was all political.

-He's the Army Chief of Staff.
+He's an Army Chief of Staff.

 So he was paid back by being named VA.

-Well, here's the New York Times story in 2009.
+Here's the New York Times story in 2009.

-General Eric Shinseki, the retired Army chief of staff, who presciently predicted that stabilizing Iraq would take more troops than had been committed to the invasion, pledged Wednesday to transform the Department of Veterans Affairs to better fulfill the nation's promises to those who have served in uniform.
+General Eric Shinseki, the retired Army Chief of Staff, who presciently predicted that stabilizing Iraq would take more troops than had been committed to the invasion, pledged Wednesday to transform the Department of Veterans Affairs to better fulfill the nation's promises to those who have served in uniform.

-This is before the inauguration, January 2009.
+This is before the inauguration.

 Just to give you some timeline here.

-That's speaks for itself too.
+That speaks for itself, too.

 So that's the guy they sent over there to run the VA.

-That's made an absolute mess of it, as big a mess of the VA as Obama has made of Obamacare.
+As big a mess of the VA as Obama has made of Obamacare.

 It's such a tragedy.